AsifTra/aws_tools/README.md

 python3 IAM_keys_validator.py -ak <ACCESS_KEY> -sk <SECRET_KEY>
 ```
 TODO:
-  * Add support for sts tokens
+  * Add support for sts tokens if the user has already a session

 ## Installation
 ```